-- 1. A new era in disease resistance, 8.0 for Septoria tritici
+- A new era in disease resistance, the first variety to reach over an 8.0 for Septoria tritici

-- 2. Unrivalled untreated yields, performs as well untreated as treated Crusoe
+- 2. Unrivalled untreated yield of 93%

 - 3. High quality Group 2 breadmaking

 - 4. Supported by a UK National miller

-- 5. Suited for domestic and export markets ukp
+- 5. Suited for domestic and export markets

 - 6. Early maturity

 - 7. Suited for sowing late September onwards

 - 8. Extremely vigorous growth habit

 - 9. Reliable over a range of soil types

 - 10. Medium height variety with stiff straw

-Growers' View
+Grower's View